lynnlilu/lynnlilu.github.io/_pages/about.md

 =====
 \[May 2026\] I was elevated to a Senior Member of ACM.
 [Link](https://awards.acm.org/senior-members/award-recipients?year=2026&award=159&region=Asia&submit=Submit&isSpecialCategory=)

+\[Apr.
+2026\] One paper was accepted by IEEE IWQoS, which was completed by my advised master student Jiacheng Jin.
+Congratulations!

 \[Mar.
 2026\] I was invited to serve as an Associate Editor of ACM IMWUT(UbiComp).

 \[Mar.
 2026\] One paper was accepted with shepherding by IEEE S&P, which was completed by my advised Ph.D. student Meng Chen.
 Congratulations!